kevinburke/telapi-python/docs/usage/applications.rst

-.. module:: twilio.rest.resources
+.. module:: telapi.rest.resources

 =================
 Applications
 =================

-An application inside of Twilio is just a set of URLs and other configuration data that tells Twilio how to behave when one of your Twilio numbers receives a call or SMS message.
+An application inside of Telapi is just a set of URLs and other configuration data that tells Telapi how to behave when one of your Telapi numbers receives a call or SMS message.

-For more information, see the `Application REST Resource <http://www.twilio.com/docs/api/rest/applications>`_ documentation.
+For more information, see the `Application REST Resource <http://www.telapi.com/docs/api/rest/applications>`_ documentation.

 Listing Your Applications
 --------------------------